 Once public meeting-related submissions are approved they become publicly viewable on Documenters.org.

-- For meetings that run 2 hours or less, default pay per assignment is $56.
+- In Omaha, for meetings that run 2 hours or less, default pay per assignment is $52.50.
 This assumes a total of 3.5 hours: 2 hours for meeting attendance + 1.5 hours for pre-research, follow-up work, note editing, uploading, etc.

 - If a meeting runs longer, we adjust your compensation to the meeting duration (rounded up to the nearest half hour) + 1.5 hours.

-- If your assigned meeting is cancelled less than 72 hours in advance of the scheduled start time, we will pay you a "kill fee" of $16.
+- If your assigned meeting is cancelled less than 72 hours in advance of the scheduled start time, all sites will pay you a "kill fee" equivalent to 1 hour of their local pay scale.

-- City Bureau is not obligated to pay a kill fee if you are unable to attend an assigned meeting (i.e. due to transportation delays, unexpected illness, a family emergency).
-In such a situation, you may share any research you did in preparation for the assignment and we will consider compensation for your time.
+- City Bureau and Documenters affiliates are not obligated to pay a kill fee if you are unable to attend an assigned meeting (i.e. due to transportation delays, unexpected illness, a family emergency).
+If you are unable to attend an assigned meeting please reply to your assignment email as soon as possible to let us know; we’re usually able to find someone else to cover it if given a few days’ notice.
+You may share any research you did in preparation for the assignment and we will consider paying you the kill fee.

 Please include the exact duration of your assigned meeting in your submission checklist (meeting duration is confirmed through meeting minutes, official confirmation and Documenter checklists).